hundeo:

 The right food

-Due to its dense coat with equally dense undercoat, this breed requires regular brushing.
-Especially on hot summer days, you should pay special attention that the Swedish Vallhund has access to cooler shady places and of course always provide enough water.
+Due to the dense coat with an equally dense undercoat, this breed needs to be brushed regularly.
+Particularly on hot summer days, it is important to ensure that the Swedish Vallhund has access to cool shady areas and, of course, that sufficient water is always available.

-Also claws, ears and teeth should be checked from time to time.
-Not to forget the eyes: The Swedish Vallhund is prone to an eye disease.
-Starting at 10 years of age, the condition known as Progressive Retinal Atrophy can occur.
-It can lead to night blindness and affects about one in three dogs.
-Otherwise, however, he is very robust and hardly susceptible to genetically inherited diseases.
+The claws, ears and teeth should also be checked from time to time.
+Not to be forgotten are the eyes: The Swedish Vallhund is susceptible to eye diseases.
+Progressive retinal atrophy can occur from the age of 10.
+This can lead to night blindness and affects around one in three dogs.
+Otherwise, the Swedish Vallhund is very robust and not very susceptible to hereditary diseases.

 Suitable accessories

-The very active breed should be equipped with a quality harness and leash.
-Ideal would be a large, fenced meadow, where the dog can really let off steam.
-In puppyhood, a visit to puppy classes at a dog school is also recommended to socialize him well.
-The Swedish Vallhund usually gets along very well with other dogs, but he tends to be a bit rough.
-The best way to deal with this is with early training.
+When they are puppies, it is advisable to attend puppy classes at a dog school in order to socialize the dog well.
+The Swedish Vallhund generally gets on well with other dogs, but tends to be a little rough.
+The best way to counteract this is through early training.

 Västgötaspets origin